improving-minnesota/react-workshop/labs/lab-02-first-component.md

 > Note that we do not wrap this in a `module.exports` because we want this code to be executed upon interpretation in order to bootstrap our application.

+&nbsp;
+## Run the application and see your work.

+- In a terminal windows run: `gulp watch:dev` to fire off the build.
+- In a separate terminal run: `gulp serve:dev` to serve the index.html.
+- Navigate to [http://localhost:3000](http://localhost:3000) in your favorite browser.

 ![](img/lab02/howdy.partner.png)

 - Since we didn't set the `friend` prop on our component, the default value is displayed.